 Chapter Six: Attack and Fear

 1 The relationship of anger to attack is obvious, but the inevitable association of anger and fear is not always so clear.
 Anger always involves projection of separation, which must ultimately be accepted as entirely one's own responsibility.
-Anger cannot occur unless you believe that you have been attacked, that your attack was justified, and that you are in no way responsible.
+Anger cannot occur unless you believe that you have been attacked, that [the attack was unjust, and] that you are in no way responsible.
 Given these three wholly irrational premises, the equally irrational conclusion that a brother is worthy of attack rather than of love follows.
 What can be expected from insane premises except an insane conclusion?

 2 The way to undo an insane conclusion is to consider the sanity of the premises on which it rests.
 You cannot be attacked; attack has no justification; and you are responsible for what you believe.
 You have been asked to take me as your model for learning, since an extreme example is a particularly helpful learning device.
 Everyone teaches and teaches all the time.
 This is a responsibility which he inevitably assumes the moment he accepts any premise at all, and no one can organize his life without any thought system.
 Once he has developed a thought system of any kind, he lives by it and teaches it.

 3 You have been chosen to teach the Atonement precisely because you have been extreme examples of allegiance to your thought systems and therefore have developed the capacity for allegiance.
 It has indeed been misplaced, but it is a form of faith which you yourselves have been willing to redirect.
 You cannot doubt the strength of your devotion when you consider how faithfully you have observed it.
 It was quite evident that you had already developed the ability to follow a better model if you could accept it.